 The images below were taken while working on a project for Sea Lustre Jewelry – Brooke Hartman is the lead designer and GIA Graduate Gemologist behind the brand.
 All of her designs feature hand chosen South Sea, Tahitian and Freshwater Pearls.

-Note: the pictures in this post were taken to show the prop.
-When taking the actual image, I would zoom in to get as close to the jewelry as possible.
+Note: the pictures in this post from a bit far so you could see the prop used when photographing the jewelry.
+When taking the actual photo, I would zoom in to get as close to the jewelry as possible.